alterm4nn/ChronoZoom/Doc/ChronoZoom_Developer_Guide.md

 - Copy the Git Clone Url.
 It will be listed under **quick glance** in the right column, and will be something like: *https://***myGitUsername***@***mycz***.scm.azurewebsites.net/***mycz***.git*

-### Get a local copy of the ChronoZoom source code ###

-Open the Git command prompt and clone the main ChronoZoom repository as follows:

-- git clone git@github.com:alterm4nn/ChronoZoom.git
-- cd ChronoZoom

 ### Add a connection to the Azure Web Site ###

 - git remote add azure https://***myUsername***@***mycz***.scm.azurewebsites.net/***mycz***.git